Thomas D. Clark Graduate Study

 This inspiring space is named in honor of Dr. Thomas D. Clark, long-time professor and chair of History at UK who helped establish UK Libraries' Special Collections and the University Press of Kentucky.
 The study includes six desktop computers, sixteen study bays, and twelve private study "pods" with outlets for your personal devices, along with eight lounge chairs for reading, a large table for group work, and a stunning view looking west over the campus.

 Visit the Clark Study on the fifth floor of William T. Young Library, in the west wing.
 (Scroll down for a floor map.)
-The Clark Study is accessible via UK ID card swipe.
+The Clark Study is accessible via UK ID card tap.
 All graduate students' and postdocs' IDs should be programed to grant access.
 If your ID does not work or you have any trouble accessing the study, please contact Dr. Morris Grubbs in the Graduate School or Melissa Barlow with UK Libraries for assistance.